kanbanyte/sepa/assessments/srs.md

 at a minimum, equivalent to number of hours assembly workers spend in a single day.
 The system should also have the ability to handle unexpected conditions and avoid faulting.
 * **Modularity:**\
-The system should be designed with a modular architecture that facilitates the integration of different computer vision, sensor, robotics, and AI technologies, as well as future upgrades and maintenance.
+The system should be designed with a modular architecture that facilitates the integration of different CV, sensor, robotics, and AI technologies, as well as future upgrades and maintenance.
 The system should be composed of interchangeable and independent modules, which can be modified or replaced without affecting the functionality of other modules.\
 The modularity requirement should be verifiable by testing the system's ability to replace or add modules without causing any impact on the other modules.
 This can be implemented by performing unit tests on individual components using stubs and mocks.
 * **Security:**\
 The system should be designed with security features to prevent unauthorized access, data breaches, and system failures.
-The Robot Vision System is responsible for the operation of the cobot in the FOF environment, and any security vulnerabilities may cause significant damage to the system and its surroundings.
+Project 24 is responsible for the operation of the cobot in the FOF environment, and any security vulnerabilities may cause significant damage to the system and its surroundings.
 The development process should be iterative, with regular reviews and testing to ensure the non-functional quality requirements are met.\
 The security requirement should be verifiable by testing the system's ability to prevent unauthorized access and data breaches.